w3c/wpub/explainers/wpub-explainer.md

 Embedding metadata directly in the header and/or content of HTML files has also been considered, but such a design presents greater complexity in terms of identifying and harvesting the information.

+### A Note on Serialization

+Blackstone Audio has proposed using YAML for an [audiobooks manifest](https://github.com/blackstoneaudio/audiobook-spec).
+Alternate serializations might help with ease-of-authoring, or even allow EPUB's package file to be expressed as a publication manifest.

 ## The User Experience